 It’s available in a number of supermarkets or if you want to get it online, the Ethical Superstore is a great place.
-You can buy yours from the Ethical Superstore as a single bag or case pack of 6, as ground coffee or whole beans.
+You can buy your Machu Picchu coffee from the Ethical Superstore* as a single bag or case pack of 6, as ground coffee or whole beans.

 The Ethical Superstore features the widest selection of Cafédirect products in the UK and is definitely worth a look at.